fmhofmann/SHME/README.md

 ## Requirements

-What you just need to run the two function is a digital elevation model (DEM) of the site or region of interest and a shapefile with the outlines of the snowpatch hollows.
-Note that these files must have the same coordinate reference systems (CRS) and the unit of the CRS must be metres.
+What you just need to run the two function is a digital elevation model (DEM) of the site or region of interest (.tif) and a shapefile with the outlines of the snowpatch hollows (.shp).
+Note that these files must have the same coordinate reference system (CRS) and the unit of the CRS must be metres.
+If this is not the case, SHME will prompt an error message and stop running.

 ## List of the retrieved snowpatch hollow metrics